dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 I hated this job.
 Oh, boy, did I. Oh, the work was fun!
 But the culture … Suffice it to say that I was required to wear a tie.

 Oh, I tried.
 I really did.
 But I was clearly unhappy working there, and my colleagues knew it.
-They knew it because I couldn’t remember critical dates or manage to get up early enough to attend important meetings.
+They knew it because I couldn't remember critical dates or manage to get up early enough to attend important meetings.
 This was the only programming job I was ever fired from—and I deserved it.

-From an architectural point of view, there’s not a lot to learn here except for one thing.
+From an architectural point of view, there's not a lot to learn here except for one thing.
 The System/7 had a very interesting instruction called set program interrupt (SPI).
 This allowed you to trigger an interrupt of the processor, allowing it to handle any other queued lower-priority interrupts.
 Nowadays, in Java we call this Thread.yield().

 4-TEL